Crimes and Tickets

 • doing community work,

-• repairing the harm to the person who is victim of the crime,
+• repairing the harm to the person who was the victim of the crime,

 • undergoing treatment or counselling,